savinsultan/b/src/content/blog/2026-04-28-Why-Rajasthani-Lac-Bangles-Are-More-Than-Jewellery.md

 ## Jaipur Connection

-Jaipur has long been associated with this craft, especially areas such as Maniharon ka Raasta, which are known for bangle-making and selling.[web:75][web:77][web:79]
+Jaipur has long been associated with this craft, especially areas such as Maniharon ka Raasta, which are known for bangle-making and selling.

-When people talk about traditional Rajasthani bangles, Jaipur is often the place that comes to mind first.[web:72][web:77]
+When people talk about traditional Rajasthani bangles, Jaipur is often the place that comes to mind first.

 ---